phoenixvc/PhoenixVC-Website/docs/FAQ.md

 ## Q1: What does the error "No subscriptions were found" mean when I run `az login`?

 **A:** This error means that after logging in, Azure CLI could not detect any active subscriptions linked to your account.
 To resolve this, ensure that:
-- You're logging in with an account that has an active Azure subscription.
+- You are logging in with an account that has an active Azure subscription.
 - Run `az account list --output table` to check your available subscriptions.
 - If multiple subscriptions exist, set the desired one as default using:
   ```bash